Advocacy, Direct Client Services & Support Groups

 The Crisis Center Children’s Prevention and Education Program fosters a sense of purpose and belonging for residents, pre-school and school-age children, offering stability, consistency, and anti-victimization skills training on a daily basis.
 More on Children's Prevention Programs.

-Women's Economic Education Program
+Economic Education Classes

-Weekly classes also help women:
+Weekly classes includes:

 - Learn to build a budget